kitchell/DeepLearningTutorial_LBspectrum/CNN.md

 # Convolutional Neural Networks

-A Convolutiona Neural Network (CNN) is a specific type of feed-forward deep network.
+A Convolutional Neural Network (CNN) is a specific type of feed-forward deep network.
 CNNs are inspired by the visual cortex of the brain.
 Some of the individual neurons of the visual cortex are activated only when edges of a particular orientation (e.g. vertical, horizontal) are viewed.
 These neurons are ordered together in a column and combine together to produce visual perception.
 Essentially, it is the idea that individual components of a system are specialized for specific tasks.

 [This video gives a great, easy to understand, explanation of CNNs](https://www.youtube.com/watch?v=JiN9p5vWHDY&list=PLjJh1vlSEYgvGod9wWiydumYl8hOXixNu&index=8).